fjossinet/RNArtistCore/README.md

 ![](media/booquet_from_pdb_0.png)

 RNArtistCore provides a language to automate the plotting for RNA secondary structures.
 It is also a component of the graphical tool named [RNArtist](https://github.com/fjossinet/RNArtist).

 While [RNArtist](https://github.com/fjossinet/RNArtist) is an interactive tool for RNA drawing and coloring, RNArtistCore can be used from the commandline to automate the drawing and highlight of specific regions for hundreds of RNA structures.

-The largest part of this documentation explains the [syntax to write your own plotting instructions](#dsl).
-But first, how to run your instructions?
+The largest part of this documentation explains the [syntax to write your own plotting script](#dsl).
+But first, how to install and run RNArtistCore?

 ## Prerequisites and installation

 You need to have java installed on your computer and executable in a terminal.
-Two options to install RNArtistCOre on your computer:
+Two options to install RNArtistCore on your computer:
 * download the last release available [here](https://github.com/fjossinet/RNArtistCore/releases) and unzip the zip file
 * download the source code from Github.
 You will need the tool [maven](https://maven.apache.org/) and a Java Development Kit to be installed.
 In the project directory, type: <pre>mvn clean package</pre> The zip file will be created in the target subdirectory.

 ## Usage

-In the RNArtistCore directory type:
+In the RNArtistCore directory, type:
-<pre>java -jar rnartistcore-X.X.X-jar-with-dependencies.jar your_plotting_script.kts</pre>
+<pre>java -jar rnartistcore-X.X.X-jar-with-dependencies.jar path/to/your/plotting_script.kts</pre>

+From any directory, type:
+<pre>java -jar path/to/your/rnartistcore-X.X.X-jar-with-dependencies.jar path/to/plotting_script.kts</pre>

-# <a name="dsl"></a> How to write your plotting instructions
+# <a name="dsl"></a> How to write your plotting script

 RNArtistCore exposes a language to write your plotting instructions more easily.
 All the examples described in this README are available in the file [scripts/readme_plots.kts](scripts/readme_plots.kts).